 This setting determines whether or not the Switch will be handling flow control.
-Set FlowCtrl to Enable for avoiding data transfer overflow.
+Set FlowCtrl to Enable to avoid data transfer overflow.
 Or it sets to Disable; there is either no flow control or other hardware/software management.

-When the port is set to forced mode, then the flow control will automatically set to Disable.
+When the 10/100M port is set to full duplex mode, then the flow control will automatically set to disable; and if the 10/100M port is set to half duplex mode, the flow control will automatically set to enable.